 - A 6-month or more experience in the field of speech-language pathology or a related field (education, psychology, counseling, etc) is preferable.

-- English Policy: Proficiency in spoken and written English is required for admissions to the Lehman College Graduate Program in Speech-Language Pathology.
+- English Policy: Proficiency in spoken and written English is required for admission to the Lehman College Graduate Program in Speech-Language Pathology.
 This requirement applies to all applicants for whom English is not their native language, including international studnts, permanent residents, and citizens.
 A satisfactory command of the English language is a necessary prerequisite for student success in academic coursework and clinical placements in the speech-language pathology graduate program.

 Applicants for the Lehman College Graduate Program in Speech-Language Pathology, who are non-native speakers of English, must demonstrate proficiency of English through the following:

 1. Achieving a passing score on the International Test of English as a Foreign Language (TOEFL).